tony-aw/tinycodet/README.md

 ‘tinycodet’ adheres to the [tinyverse](https://www.tinyverse.org/) philosophy (not to be confused with the tidyverse).
 It has only one dependency, namely ‘stringi’.
 No other dependencies, thus avoiding “dependency hell”.
-Most functions in this R-package are vectorised and optimised.
+Most functions in this R-package are vectorized and optimised.

 Although this is a relatively small R package, I do understand you may